j6nca/notes/docs/work/managing_irm_as_code.md

 We use Grafana Oncall to manage our IRE rotations.
 In the case of DR and for convenience - we want to have the ability to manage and configure what we can in code - this allows us to formally review access changes before they are rolled out.

-# Setting up your team
+# Setting up your team in Grafana Oncall

 We are using terraform, setup with Grafana's providers to manage these resources.
 Currently in order to setup a new team with alerting/escalation chain we add the following files: